leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 This also makes it easier to track and monitor inventory levels.
 Better inventory tracking can increase your order frequency, which reduces the time it takes to sell your stock.

-It even allows you to stock vehicles with customer favorites so drivers can upsell the best selling products upon drop-off.
+It even allows you to stock vehicles with customer favourites so drivers can upsell the best selling products upon drop-off.

 All of this helps to increase profit.
 And with more capital at your disposal, it’s easier to invest in infrastructure, equipment, and the workforce which drives the growth of your operation.

-# 9. Brand your delivery fleet vehicles.
+## 9. Brand your delivery fleet vehicles.

 Branding is how customers take notice of your business.